Get exclusive member benefits & effect social change. Join Today

-The Clinical Institute Withdrawal Assessment for Alcohol (CIWA-Ar) is a series of questions used to measure AWS.
+The Clinical Institute withdrawal assessment of alcohol (CIWA-Ar) is a series of questions used to measure AWS.
 Your doctor may use this test to diagnose AWS.
 It can also be used to determine the severity of your symptoms.
 The scale measures the following 10 symptoms:

 Treatment for AWS depends on how severe your symptoms are.
-Some people can be treated at home, but others may need supervised care in a hospital setting to avoid potentially dangerous complications.
+Some people can be treated at home, but others may need supervised care in a hospital setting to avoid potentially dangerous complications such as seizures.

 The first goal of treatment is to keep you comfortable by managing your symptoms.
 Alcohol counseling is another important treatment goal.
 Your doctor will want you to stop drinking as quickly and safely as possible.

 Mild symptoms of AWS can often be treated at home.
 A relative or friend must stay with you to monitor your condition.
 Their job is to make sure that if you develop any worsening of symptoms, they get you to a hospital or call 911 immediately.
-They should also help you to get to your counseling appointments and visit the doctor regularly for routine blood tests.
+They should also help you to get to your counseling appointments and visit the doctor regularly for any routine blood tests that may be ordered.
 You may also need tests for alcohol-related medical problems.

-If your home environment is not helpful for staying sober, talk to your doctor.
-He may be able to help you find a place to stay until you recover.
+If your home environment isn’t helpful for staying sober, talk to your doctor.
+Your doctor may be able to connect you with shelter programs for people recovering from alcohol addiction.

-If your symptoms are more severe, you may need hospitalization.
-This is so a doctor can monitor your condition and manage any complications.
-You may require IV fluids to prevent dehydration and medications to help ease your symptoms.
+If your symptoms are more severe, you may need to stay in the hospital.
+This is so your doctor can monitor your condition and manage any complications.
+You may need to get fluids through your veins to prevent dehydration and medications to help ease your symptoms.

-Most people with AWS recover fully.
+Most people with AWS fully recover.
 If you stop drinking, get treatment, and are otherwise healthy, the outlook is usually good.
 However, sleep disturbances, irritability, and fatigue may continue for months.

 If AWS has advanced to delirium tremens, it can be fatal.
-If you begin experiencing severe symptoms of AWS, it is important to seek immediate medical attention.
-The faster you begin treatment, the better your chances are of avoiding life-threatening complications.
+If you begin experiencing severe symptoms of AWS, it’s important to seek immediate medical attention.
+The sooner you begin treatment, the better your chances are of avoiding life-threatening complications.

 The best way to prevent AWS is to avoid regular heavy drinking.
-If you are already dependent on alcohol, seek counseling and medical care.
-The goal is to safely and gradually lessen your dependence on alcohol so that you can resume a healthy life.
+If you’re already dependent on alcohol, seek counseling and medical care.
+The goal is to safely and gradually decrease your dependence on alcohol so that you can resume a healthy life.